gchq/Gaffer/graffer-ql/README.md

 For each request/operation chain you wish to run, do the following

-1. Construct a User
+Construct a User

     User user = new User.Builder()
         .userId("me")
         .dataAuth("see_everything")

-2. Build a context for GrafferQL to use, this requires
+Build a context for GrafferQL to use, this requires the gaffer.graph.Gaffer graph and the gaffer.user.User
-a.
-The gaffer.graph.Gaffer graph
-b.
-The gaffer.user.User

     GrafferQLContext context = new GrafferQLContext.Builder()
         .graph(graph) // will be same value for all requests to this graph .user(user) // potentially different for each request, .build();

-3. Reset the GrafferQLContext if being reused across requests
+Reset the GrafferQLContext if being reused across requests

     context.reset();

-4. Compose your GraphQL query
+Compose your GraphQL query

     String query = "{person(vertex:\"user03\"){name{value} age{value}}}"

-5. Run the query
+Run the query

     ExecutionResult result = graphQL.execute(query, context);

-6. Interrogate the Execution Result for data, it will be a nest of HashMap<String, Object>.
+Interrogate the Execution Result for data, it will be a nest of HashMap<String, Object>.

 Notes
 ------------------